mutasim77/design-patterns/README.md

 4. Within the static method of the class, verify the existence of the singleton instance.
 If it exists, return it; otherwise, create a new instance and return it.

 ### Classic Implementation:
-Here is how we might create a database connection using the Singleton pattern.
+Here is how we might create a database connection using the Singleton pattern:
 ```ts
 class Database {
   // Step 1: Declare a private static instance